Guide to Forming an LLC in Colorado

-The owners of an LLC are not called owners — they are instead referred to either as members or managers.
-The difference depends on the management structure of the business.
+The owners of an LLC are called members and managers.
+All LLCs will have members, but not every LLC will have managers—the difference depends on the chosen management structure of the business.

 Required Number of Members

-Colorado LLCs must have at least one member or manager in order to form an LLC.
+There must be at least one member or manager to form an LLC in Colorado.

 Member Disclosure Requirements

 An organizer/authorized representative may sign and file the Articles of Organization in place of the LLC members.